AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/beelzebulb.md

      ![step1]({{ site.baseurl }}/images/vulnhubs/beelzebulb/beelzebulb_10.png)

-    Tip: If you would like to use the Linux CLI to obtain the md5 hash type $"echo -n beelzebulb    | md5sum"
+    Tip: If you would like to use the Linux CLI to obtain the md5 hash type "echo -n beelzebulb | md5sum"

      I took the md5 hash and tried to use it as a password.
 But I realized that hashes are usually added to url links.
 So I added it onto the end of the url.